willn/go_meals_scheduling/SETUP.md

 If the above translation has 1 or more missing ID names, it will output a list of names.
 Look up their ID in Gather, then:

-1. for this season, update sqlite table "auth_users" to include their IDs
+1. for this season, update database table `auth_users` to include their IDs
 2. for the future, copy and paste these entries to `sql/add_gather_ids.sql`
 3. Run the translate script again.